-The TotalMed Staffing office, located in Appleton, WI is open Monday through Friday from the hours of 8:00am - 5:00pm.
+The TotalMed Staffing office, located in Appleton, WI is open Monday through Friday from the hours of 8:30 am - 4:30 pm.
 Our local telephone number is (920) 968-8707.
 Outside of normal business hours and in the event of an emergency, please contact us at (866) 288-8001.
-TotalMed Staffing's on call staff will be available to assist you.
+TotalMed Staffing's on-call staff will be available to assist you.

-In the event of an emergency, natural disaster or other uncontrollable event, TotalMed Staffing will continue to provide service to you through our network from a location where phones and computers are functional.
-TotalMed Staffing will do everything possible to support you in meeting your needs during crisis situation(s).
+In the event of an emergency, natural disaster, or another uncontrollable event, TotalMed Staffing will continue to provide service to you through our network from a location where phones and computers are functional.
+TotalMed Staffing will do everything possible to support you in meeting your needs during crisis situations(s).
 A copy of our Emergency Management Plan is available upon request.

-Work Related Injuries and/or Exposures
+Work-Related Injuries and/or Exposures

-TotalMed Staffing provides Workers Compensation insurance for its employees as required by law.
+TotalMed Staffing provides Worker's Compensation insurance for its employees as required by law.
 It is our philosophy that if an employee is injured while at work, we intend to assist that employee to return to work as soon as possible.
-The employee is obligated to report a work-related injury to TotalMed Staffing as soon as possible.
+The employee is obligated to report a work-related injury to TotalMed Staffing as soon as possible, but at least within 24 hours of the incident.
 An Injury Report Form needs to be completed by the employee as soon as possible after the injury.
+This form is provided by recruiters to the employee upon hearing of the injury.